mirror/dd-wrt/src/router/curl/docs/SSLCERTS.md

 curl 8.11.0 added a build-time option to disable this search behavior, and another option to restrict search to the application's directory.

+curl 8.19.0 added a build-time option to enable Native CA by default on Windows.
+This build-time option by default also disables searching for a `curl-ca-bundle.crt` on disk.

 ### Use the native store

-In several environments, in particular on Windows, you can ask curl to use the system's native CA store when verifying the certificate.
+In several environments, in particular on Microsoft and Apple operating systems, you can ask curl to use the system's native CA store when verifying the certificate.
+Depending on how curl was built, this may already be the default.

 With the curl command line tool: `--ca-native`.